Company Logo - Home Link

 Free Museums in Chicago

-In this post, we will list all of the museums you can visit for free in Chicago.
+In this post, we will list many of the museums and other locations you can visit for free in Chicago.
+These include the ones I and my fellow guides visit and those I send my guests to.

 ALWAYS FREE MUSEUMS IN CHICAGO

-While many museums in Chicago offer free admission on specific days, there is also a handful that provides open entry year-round.
+While many museums in Chicago offer free admission on specific days, there are also a handful that provide open entry year-round.

-This section will provide details about all of the locations you can visit whenever you want!
+This section will provide details about many of the locations you can visit any day of the week.

 Smart Museum of Art